css4j/echosvg/README.md

 ### Requirements

-To build EchoSVG, you need the following software installed:
+To build EchoSVG you need the following software installed:

 - The [Git version control system](https://git-scm.com/downloads) is required to obtain the sources.
 Any recent version should suffice.